believeinmyself889-lang/guofeng-brocade-interaction-engine/README.md

 Opening `index.html` directly may show only the initial page because the app uses ES modules and browser security rules for local files.

-## Privacy Boundary

-Research manuscripts, LaTeX files, review notes, and local build artifacts are intentionally excluded from this repository through `.gitignore`.